tokkonopapa/WordPress-IP-Geo-Block/README.md

 ==============

-A WordPress plugin that will protect against malicious access to the login form and admin area, and also block any spam comments posted from outside of your nation.
+A WordPress plugin that will protect against malicious access to the login form and admin area, and will also block any spam comments posted from outside of your nation.

 This plugin will examine a country code based on the IP address.
 If the